LelsersLasers/WhippleHillPlus/README.md

 - GET /register - Signup form
 - GET / - Home page
 	- Redirect to login if not logged in
-- GET /classes/:id - View assignments for a single class